renderedtext/semaphore-docs-new/source/docs/docker/docker-layer-caching.md

 <img src="/docs/assets/img/docker/docker-layer-caching/registry-push-graph.png" class="img-responsive img-bordered" alt="Time needed to push Docker image to registry">
 <img src="/docs/assets/img/docker/docker-layer-caching/registry-pull-graph.png" class="img-responsive img-bordered" alt="Time needed to pull Docker image from registry">

 Note that `local` refers to a local Docker container registry.
+The images' contents are generated using `/dev/urandom` to avoid any compression which might occur during the push and pull operations.